List of Intel Pentium processors: P6 based Pentiums

 Mobile processors based on the P6 microarchitecture were marketed as Pentium II, Pentium III, Pentium M and Pentium Dual-Core, as well as variations of these names.

 NetBurst based Pentiums

 Mobile processors based on the NetBurst microarchitecture were marketed as Pentium 4.

 Core based Pentiums

-Prior mobile processors based on the Core microarchitecture were marketed as Pentium Dual-Core, while the current models are named Pentium.
+Prior mobile processors based on the Core microarchitecture were marketed as Pentium Dual-Core, while the latest models were named Pentium.
 Note however, that several resellers will still refer to them as Pentium Dual-Core.